Eat well while shift working

 “It’s very important to meal prep, prepare and cook in advance so you are not trying to work out what to eat when you’re tired or already really hungry.
 I always plan on my days off and ensure I have my meals cooked.
 I also work in 3-day blocks for shopping and prepping as it's just easier this way.
 When I am on night shifts for the weekend, I have fourteen meals I have cooked in my freezer and I bring one each night.”

 “I make sure that I always have lots of snacks with me that are low in Points.
-I like to buy WW snack products as I can have both sweet and savoury options on hand.
-I bring WW chips, as well as popcorn, fruit and yoghurt.
 I would rather come with a lot of WW friendly snacks than be working with nothing but the chocolates and chips for sale in the social club.”